WRF-CMake/wrf/README.md

 ## Installation

-The installation of WRF-CMake or WPS-CMake is straightforward thanks to the downloadable pre-built binaries for most Linux distributions (specifically [ RPM-based and Debian-based distribution-compatible](https://en.wikipedia.org/wiki/List_of_Linux_distributions)), macOS, and Windows (see [binary distribution](#binary-distribution-experimental) below) -- most users wishing to run WRF on their system can simply download the pre-compiled binaries without the need of building from source.
-Alternately, you can install WRF-CMake or WPS-CMake using the Homebrew/Linuxbrew package manager or by building and installing the software from source, please refer to the build and install [manually from source](#manually-from-source) and [Using Homebrew or Linuxbrew](using-homebrew-or-linuxbrew) section below.
+The installation of WRF-CMake or WPS-CMake is straightforward thanks to the downloadable pre-built binaries for most Linux distributions (specifically [ RPM-based and Debian-based distribution-compatible](https://en.wikipedia.org/wiki/List_of_Linux_distributions)), macOS, and Windows (see [binary distribution](#binary-distribution-experimental) below) -- most users wishing to run WRF on their system can simply download the pre-compiled binaries without the need to build from source.
+Alternately, you can install WRF-CMake or WPS-CMake using the Homebrew/Linuxbrew package manager, or by building and installing the software from source -- please refer to the build and install [manually from source](#manually-from-source) and [Using Homebrew or Linuxbrew](using-homebrew-or-linuxbrew) section below.

-Please note that HPC users, or users seeking to run WRF in the 'most optimal' configuration for their system, are advised to build WRF-CMake manually from source or using the Homebrew/Linuxbrew package manager.
+Please note that HPC users, or users seeking to run WRF in the 'most optimal' configuration for their system are advised to build WRF-CMake manually from source or to use the Homebrew/Linuxbrew package manager.

 ### Manually from source